tableau/Logshark/README.md

 ### Compile It Yourself

 LogShark is a .NET Core 2.1 application.
 To compile it yourself, first clone or download the repository.
-Then run the following commands
+Then run the following command:

 Windows
 ```